 We’ve listed some useful tips and tricks below to potentially help you fix the random restarting issues quickly in 2022.

-Fix your Motorola Phone Keeps Restarting Over And Over
+Fix your Motorola Phone that Keeps Restarting Over And Over in 2022

 If your Motorola phone keeps restarting randomly, in some cases a low-quality app on your phone may be the problem.
 Uninstalling third-party apps can potentially be a solution.
 An app that causes your phone to restart may be running in the background.
 In this case, just follow these steps!